LightSecAgg: a Lightweight and Versatile Design for Secure Aggregation in Federated Learning: Problem Setting

-As the local models carry extensive information about the local datasets stored at the users, e.g., the private data from the local models can be reconstructed by using a model inversion attack~\cite{NEURIPS2020_c4ede56b,wang2019beyond,zhu2020deep}.
-To address such privacy leakage from the local models, secure aggregation has been introduced in~\cite{bonawitz2017practical}.
-A secure aggregation protocol enables the computation of the aggregation operation while ensuring that the server learns no information about the local models $\mathbf{x}_i(t)$ beyond their aggregated model.
-In particular, our goal is to securely evaluate the aggregate of the local models $ \mathbf{y} = \sum_{i \in \mathcal{U}}\mathbf{x}_i$, where we omit the iteration index $t$ for simplicity.
+Local models carry extensive information about the users' datasets, and in fact their private data can be reconstructed from the local models by using a model inversion attack~\cite{NEURIPS2020_c4ede56b,wang2019beyond,zhu2020deep}.
+To address this privacy leakage from local models, secure aggregation has been introduced in~\cite{bonawitz2017practical}.
+A secure aggregation protocol enables the computation of the aggregated global model while ensuring that the server (and other users) learn no information about the local models beyond their aggregated model.
+In particular, the goal is to securely recover the aggregate of the local models $ \mathbf{y} = \sum_{i \in \mathcal{U}}\mathbf{x}_i$, where the iteration index $t$ is omitted for simplicity.
 Since secure aggregation protocols build on cryptographic primitives that require all operations to be carried out over a finite field, we assume that the elements of $\mathbf{x}_i$ and $\mathbf{y}$ are from a finite field $\mathbb{F}_q$ for some field size $q$.
-We evaluate the performance of a secure aggregation protocol for FL through the following two key guarantees. \begin{itemize}[leftmargin=*] \item {\bf Privacy guarantee.} We consider a threat model where the users and the server are honest but curious.
-We assume that up to $T$ users can collude with each other as well as with the server to infer the local models of other users.
+We require a secure aggregation protocol for FL to have the following key features. \begin{itemize}[leftmargin=*, itemsep=1pt] \item {\bf Threat model and privacy guarantee.} We consider a threat model where the users and the server are honest but curious.
+We assume that up to $T$ (out of $N$) users can collude with each other as well as with the server to infer the local models of other users.
 The secure aggregation protocol has to guarantee that nothing can be learned beyond the aggregate-model, even if up to $T$ users cooperate with each other.
-We consider privacy in the information-theoretic sense.
-For every subset of users $\mathcal{T} \subseteq [N]$ of size at most $T$, we must have mutual information $I(\{\mathbf{x}_i\}_{i \in [N]};\mathbf{Y}|\sum_{i \in \mathcal{U}}\mathbf{x}_i, \mathbf{Z}_{\mathcal{T}}) = 0$, where $\mathbf{Y}$ is the collection of information at the server, and $\mathbf{Z}_{\mathcal{T}}$ is the collection of information at the users in $\mathcal{T}$. \item {\bf Dropout-resiliency guarantee.} In FL, users may get dropped or delayed at any time during protocol execution due to various reasons, e.g., poor wireless channel conditions, low battery, etc. We assume that there are at most $D$ dropped users during the execution of protocol, i.e., there are at least $N-D$ surviving users after potential dropouts.
-The protocol has to guarantee that the server can correctly recover the aggregated models of the surviving users, even if up to $D$ users drop. \end{itemize} We are interested in designing an efficient and scalable secure aggregation protocol that simultaneously achieves strong privacy and dropout-resiliency guarantees, scaling linearly with the number of users $N$, e.g., simultaneously achieves privacy guarantee $T =\frac{N}{2}$ and dropout-resiliency guarantee $D = \frac{N}{2}-1$.
+We consider privacy leakage in the strong information-theoretic sense.
+This requires that for every subset of users $\mathcal{T} \subseteq [N]$ of size at most $T$, we must have mutual information $I(\{\mathbf{x}_i\}_{i \in [N]};\mathbf{Y}|\sum_{i \in \mathcal{U}}\mathbf{x}_i, \mathbf{Z}_{\mathcal{T}}) = 0$, where $\mathbf{Y}$ is the collection of information at the server, and $\mathbf{Z}_{\mathcal{T}}$ is the collection of information at the users in $\mathcal{T}$.